Suffolk Cemetery, La Rolanderie Farm, can be found in the middle of the fields a few hundred yards south of the town of

 …and if you ever get the chance to visit…

 …I wouldn’t advise taking your car up the track all the way to the cemetery even on a decent day; park at the farm buildings and walk the rest of the way.
 Serious fighting took place in these fields in April 1918 – the title of this post uses the word ‘Nursery’, and we are indeed in the area thus known, but the reason this cemetery exists bears no relation whatsoever to the term, and has everything to do with the extreme violence that broke out here over a few days that spring – and the walk to and from the cemetery gives you a few minutes to contemplate the fact.

-The farm buildings at La Rolanderie had suffered considerable damage from German artillery by the spring of 1918.
+The farm buildings at La Rolanderie had suffered considerable damage from German artillery in the spring of 1918.
 On the face of it, and according to the CWGC Casualty List, a single Machine Gun Corps private was the first to be buried here in the fields to the south of the farm on 9th April, joined by one of his colleagues and six men of the 11th Bn.
 Suffolk Regiment the following day, and a further five more men over the next week, but the majority of men buried here were Suffolk men killed on 19th April.
 Or at least that is what the dates on the online Casualty List, and on the headstones, tell us.
 We shall see (and before we go on, I ought to mention that you will find somewhat more detail at certain points in this post than usual, and by the time we get to the end, it will, I hope, be clear why).